The HATLAB Global Innovation Network (GIN) Scheme

 HATLAB Global Innovation Network Scheme

-The HATLAB Global Innovation Network (GIN) Scheme is aimed at maximising the demonstrable impact of the HAT anchors and outputs in three areas - society, industry and policy.
+The HATLAB Global Innovation Network (GIN) Scheme is aimed at maximising the demonstrable impact of the HAT enablers and outputs in three areas - society, industry and policy.
 The scheme is managed by HATLAB.

 There are currently two programmes within the HATLAB GIN scheme.
 They consist of an Entrepreneur Support programme and a Risk Sharing programme.
 Other programmes may be introduced over time and partners may propose new programmes as and when opportunities arise.
 Successful applicants may access resources contributed by HAT anchors and partners when they join the Scheme.
 Applicants must be able to demonstrate impact in their proposal.
 As such, applicants must be conversant with the HAT ecosystem, it’s legal, technical and economic frameworks and are able to create offerings that will achieve impact.
-Applicants must draw substantially on the HAT anchors and outputs in terms of its usage and application and should have a clear focus of what or which anchor or output is creating the impact demonstrated.
+Applicants must draw substantially on the HAT enablers and outputs in terms of its usage and application and should have a clear focus of what or which enabler or output is creating the impact demonstrated.
 The applicant will also need to demonstrate how it will mature its offerings and able to optimise the resources provided by the scheme through generating further support, either in terms of raising additional funds, creating new features, or other associated leveraging.

 The following programmes are available under the scheme.